cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 To ensure no information is leaked during protocol execution, all operations that use secret data MUST be constant time.
 Operations that SHOULD be constant time include: H_1() (hashing arbitrary strings to curves) and DLEQ_Generate().
-Draft {{H2C}} describes various algorithms for constant-time implementations of H_1 that suffice.
+{{I-D.sullivan-cfrg-voprf}} describes various algorithms for constant-time implementations of H_1.

 # Privacy Considerations